Home » African Destinations » Uganda » Murchison Falls National Park

 Where to Stay in Murchison Falls National Park

-Murchison Falls National Park—Uganda’s largest and oldest conservation area—is not only known for its breathtaking waterfall and diverse wildlife, but also for its wide range of places to stay.
-Whether you’re looking for luxury, mid-range comfort, or budget-friendly options, there’s something for everyone.
+Murchison Falls National Park—Uganda’s largest and oldest conservation area—is not only known for its breathtaking waterfall and incredible wildlife, but also for its wide range of accommodation options.
+Whether you are looking for luxury lodges overlooking the Nile, comfortable mid-range camps, or budget-friendly stays close to nature, there are plenty of options to suit every travel style.

 Nile Safari Lodge